apache/drill/_docs/getting-started/010-drill-introduction.md

 the semi-structured and rapidly evolving data coming from modern Big Data applications, while still providing the familiarity and ecosystem of ANSI SQL, the industry-standard query language.
 Drill provides plug-and-play integration with existing Apache Hive and Apache HBase deployments.

+## What's New in Apache Drill 1.4

+Drill 1.4 introduces the following improvements:

+* [select with options]({{site.baseurl}}/docs/plugin-configuration-basics/#using-the-formats-attributes-as-table-function-parameters) that you use in queries to change storage plugin settings
+* Improved behavior when parsing CSV file header names
+* A variable to set non-pretty, such as compact, printing of JSON
+* Better drillbit.log files that include query text

+Drill 1.4 fixes an error that occurred when using the HBaseStorageHandler in a Hive query ([DRILL-3739](https://issues.apache.org/jira/browse/DRILL-3739)).
+To successfully use the HBaseStorageHandler in a Hive query, you need to configure the Hive storage plugin as described in the [Hive storage plugin documentation]({{site.baseurl}}/docs/hive-storage-plugin/#connect-drill-to-the-hive-remote-metastore).

-## What's New in Apache Drill 1.3 and 1.4
+## What's New in Apache Drill 1.3
-These releases fix issues and add a number of enhancements, including the following ones:
+This releases fix issues and add a number of enhancements, including the following ones:

 * [Enhanced Amazon S3 support]({{site.baseurl}}/docs/s3-storage-plugin/)
 * Hetrogeneous types